-Interested Transaction Any transaction, arrangement or relationship or series of similar transactions, arrangements or relationships (including any indebtedness or guarantee of indebtedness) in which: the aggregate amount involved is or is expected to exceed \$120,000 since the beginning o Wolverine Worldwide's last completed fiscal year; (2) Wolverine Worldwide is a participant; and (3) any Related Person (defined below) has or will have a direct or indirect interest.
-An Interested Transaction does not include: any employment compensation paid to an executive officer of the Company if the Compensation Committee approved or recommended to the Board of Directors for approva such compensation; (2) any compensation paid to a director for service as a director of the Company; (3) any transaction in which a Related Person has an indirect interest solely as a result of being (i) a director or, together with all other Related Persons, as defined below, a less than 10% beneficial owner of an equity interest in another entity, or both, or (ii) a limited partner in a partnership in which the Related Person, together with all other Related Persons, has ar interest of less than 10%; or (4) any transaction in which the Related Person's interest arises solely from the ownership of the Company's common stock and all holders of the Company's common stock received the same benefit on a pro rata basis (e.g., a dividend).
-Related Person Any: (a) person who is or was at any point during the last fiscal year for which Wolverine Worldwide filed an Annual Report on Form 10-K and proxy statement, an executive officer, director or to the extent information regarding such nominee is being presented in a proxy of information statement relating to the election of that nominee as a director, nominee for election as a director; (b) beneficial owner of greater than five percent of Wolverine Worldwide's common stock; of (c) immediate family member of any of the foregoing. (c) immediate family member of any of the foregoing. is defined as a person's spouse, parents, stepparents, children, stepchildren, siblings, mothers- and fathers-in-law, sons- and
+Interested Transaction Any transaction, arrangement or relationship or series of similar transactions, arrangements or relationships (including any indebtedness or guarantee of indebtedness) in which: the aggregate amount involved is or is expected to exceed \$120,000 since the beginning of Wolverine Worldwide's last completed fiscal year; (2) Wolverine Worldwide is a participant; and (3) any Related Person (defined below) has or will have a direct or indirect interest.
+An Interested Transaction does not include: (1) any employment compensation paid to an executive officer of the Company if the Compensation Committee approved or recommended to the Board of Directors for approval such compensation; (2) any compensation paid to a director for service as a director of the Company; (3) any transaction in which a Related Person has an indirect interest solely as a result of being (i) a director or together with all other Related Persons, as defined below, a less than 10% beneficial owner of an equity interest in another entity, or both, or (ii) a limited partner in a partnership in which the Related Person, together with all other Related Persons, has an interest of less than 10%; or (4) any transaction in which the Related Person's interest arises solely from the ownership of the Company's common stock and all holders of the Company's common stock received the same benefit on a pro rata basis (e.g., a dividend).
+Related Person Any: (a) person who is or was at any point during the last fiscal year for which Wolverine Worldwide filed an Annual Report on Form 10-K and proxy statement, an executive officer, director or, to the extent information regarding such nominee is being presented in a proxy or information statement relating to the election of that nominee as a director, nominee for election as a director; (b) beneficial owner of greater than five percent of Wolverine Worldwide's common stock; or (c) immediate family member [] of any of the foregoing.

-\ Immediate family member is defined as a person's spouse, parents, stepparents, children, stepchildren, siblings, mothers- and fathers-in-law, sons- and daughters-in-law, and brothers- and sisters-in-law and anyone residing in such person's home (other than a tenant or employee).
+Immediate family member is defined as a person's spouse, parents, stepparents, children, stepchildren, siblings, mothers- and fathers-in-law, sons- and daughters-in-law, and brothers- and sisters-in-law and anyone residing in such person's home (other than a tenant or employee).